 Our next recommendation is one of the more unique spots for photography in Berlin.
 These retro photo booths are dotted all over the city and make for some fun photo opportunities.

 You honestly won’t need to hunt very far to find one.
-They are in all the neighbourhoods, often the trendiest areas and blend seamlessly in with their surroundings.
+They are in all the alternative Berlin neighbourhoods and urban areas where they blend seamlessly with their surroundings.

 The one you can see below was near the East Side Gallery.
 You can check out this article on the best photo automats in Berlin to help locate the others.
 There’s also a cool shot to be had at night when they are lit up.